20th July 2020

 Welcome Hedgehogs, parents and carers to our home learning class page!

-Please let us know if there is anything we can do to help or make things clearer.
-We are thinking of you all and missing you at this challenging time.
 We look forward to the day we can all be together again in school.
 Keep smiling!

 Janine Stones and Tess Draper

 Old Buckenham Primary School has signed up for the Scholastic Reading Zone.
 This should allow children to continue accessing a range of reading books at home, including ones which are targeted to their reading level.
 We have not used this site before so please bear with us if we make any mistakes!

 This is the link to log in to the website, it might be a good idea to bookmark it on whichever device you are using: